-- 1.7.1 The Monitoring Officer, Sarah Sternberg, is the senior responsible officer in relation to RIPA and is responsible for:- - The integrity of the process in place to authorise directed surveillance, the use of CHIS and the acquisition and disclosure of communications data; - Compliance with Part II of RIPA and this Policy; - Engagement with the Commissioners of the OSC and ICCO Investigatory Powers Act Commissioner's Office when they conduct inspections; and - Where necessary, overseeing the implementation of any post-inspection plans recommended or approved by a Commissioner. - 1.7.2 The Monitoring Officer is also required by law to ensure that the Council does not act unlawfully and will undertake audits of files to ensure that RIPA is being complied with and will provide feedback to the authorising officer/designated person where deficiencies in the RIPA process are noted.

-1.7.3 The Monitoring Officer will invite the Standards Committee to review the Council's RIPA Policy on an annual basis and to recommend any changes to the Council's Policy or Procedures and will also provide members with an annual update on use.
+- 1.7.1 The Monitoring Officeris the senior responsible officer in relation to RIPA and is responsible for:- - The integrity of the process in place to authorise directed surveillance, the use of CHIS and the acquisition and disclosure of communications data; - Compliance with Part II of RIPA and this Policy: - Engagement with the Investigatory Powers Act Commissioner's Office when they conduct inspections; and - Where necessary, overseeing the implementation of any post-inspection plans recommended or approved by a Commissioner. - 1.7.2 The Monitoring Officer is also required by law to ensure that the Council does not act unlawfully and will undertake audits of files to ensure that RIPA is being complied with and will provide feedback to the authorising officer/designated person where deficiencies in the RIPA process are noted. - 1.7.3 The Monitoring Officer will invite the Standards Committee to review the Council's RIPA Policy on an annual basis and to recommend any changes to the Council's Policy or Procedures and will also provide members with an annual update on use.